darksys0x/darksys0x.github.io/_posts/2023-05-20-Brute-Force for generate a key to decrypt payload.md

+---
+layout: post
-# Brute-Force for generate a key to decrypt payload of a webshell
+title:  "Brute-Force for generate a key to decrypt payload of a webshell"

-## Overview
+---

 A webshell is a dangerous tool in the hands of a threat actor, as it can be used to carry out a range of malicious tasks on an infected machine.
 In this article, I will focus on a webshell that contains an XOR encrypted payload with unknown key.